AndreaMav/es-theme-arcade-crt2020/README.md

 # es-theme-arcade-crt2020
 es-theme-arcade-crt 2020

-Emulationstation Theme (soon AVAILABLE IN RETROPIE THEME LIST !)
+Emulationstation Theme (AVAILABLE IN RETROPIE THEME LIST !)

 A simple theme for Emulation Station and RetroPie with support for the video and pictures.
 Originally based on the theme es-theme-arcade-crt, and then full updated.

 I created a new emulationstation theme.
 It is created to help friends passionate about arcade cabinets with CRT monitors 15 khz to take advantage of emulationstation with my theme.

 # SPECIAL ADDITION :
-double Video support 👍 1- 320x240p Monitor CRT... and 2- Modern TV with HDMI support with HD images
+Double Video support 👍 1- 320x240p Monitor CRT... and 2- Modern TV with HDMI support with HD images

 es-theme-arcade-crt2020